Vietglish

-Vietglish or Vietlish, is an informal term for a mixture of elements from Vietglish.
+Vietglish, Vinglish or Vietlish, is an informal term for a mixture of elements from Vietnamese and English.

 The term Vietglish is first recorded in 1969.
 Other colloquial portmanteau words for Vietlish include (chronologically): Vietglish (1992), Vinish (2003), Vinglish (2010) and Vietnamiglish (2016).

-This usage is said to be found in immigrant communities in majority-English-speaking countries.
+This usage is said to be found in Vietnamese immigrant communities in majority-English-speaking countries.
 Borrowed English words are also commonly used in everyday Vietnamese both inside and outside Vietnam in informal contexts.